-It’s apple season on Prince Edward Island and orchards are filled with trees bearing wonderful apples of so many varieties.
+It’s apple season in Prince Edward Island and orchards are filled with trees bearing wonderful apples of so many varieties.
 There’s nothing like heading to a U-pick orchard to pick your own apples.
-I always pick several pecks each fall — in fact, sometimes it’s easy to get carried away and pick too many!
-However, they do get processed into pies, crisps, sauces, and jellies.
-Apples are very versatile!
+I typically pick several pecks each fall — in fact, sometimes it’s easy to get carried away and pick too many!
+However, they do get processed into pies, crisps, sauces, and jellies like this Crabapple Jelly.

 For apple jelly lovers, now is the time to make that rich red crabapple jelly that is so flavorful.
 The apples I used in the recipe I am sharing today came from Arlington Orchards in Arlington, west of Summerside, PEI.
-I knew by the color of them that they would make a good crabapple jelly and I was not disappointed.
+I knew by the color of the tiny apples that they would make a good crabapple jelly and I was not disappointed.
 They are the Dolgo Crabapple variety.

-Now, apple jelly is not particularly difficult to make but it is a lengthy process and does take a bit of skill and know-how to get it cooked to the correct jelly state.
+Now, crabapple jelly is not particularly difficult to make but it is a lengthy process and does take a bit of skill and know-how to get it cooked to the correct jelly state.

-First, you have to wash and cut off the stem and blossom ends of the tiny apples.
+First, you have to wash and cut off the stem and blossom ends of the tiny crabapples.
 Then, they have to be cooked to the “mushy” stage.
 I take a potato masher and mash down any remaining chunks of apple after cooking as I find this helps the mixture to drip better once it is in the jelly bag.
 The “mush” (pulp) gets bundled into a cheesecloth bag, tied, and hung over a bowl or pot to catch the juice dripping from the cooked apples.
 I use a double weight of cheesecloth because I don’t want any apple seeds or pieces of apple peel or pulp coming through.
 If the cheesecloth weave is very loose, I suggest using a triple layer.
 The objective is to have the juice as clear as possible so it does not make a cloudy jelly.
-The aim is to have a transparent jelly.
+The aim is to have a transparent crabapple jelly.

 The time-consuming process is waiting for the juice to slowly drip from the pulp in the jelly bag– it takes several hours and I usually leave it overnight.
 The bag has to get suspended to allow the juice to slowly drip out.
 Specific jelly bag and stand units are available for this purpose.
 However, I concoct a really “sophisticated” outfit for this — I simply hang the jelly bag on to a broom handle and suspend the broom between two chairs with a bowl or pot placed under the bag to catch the juice.
 Really high tech, don’t you think!
 Nevertheless, it works and gets the job done.
 The big tip I have here is to resist the temptation to squeeze the jelly bag to hasten the juice flow or to extract more juice from the pulp.
 This can cause some of the bits of the pulp to make their way through the cheesecloth and into the juice and this can very likely cause a cloudy jelly.

 4 lbs crabapples